kent-map/kent/nesbit/nesbit-romney.md

 banner="images/banners/19c.jpg">

 <param ve-entity eid="Q1506093" aliases="Romney Marsh">
+St Mary in the Marsh
+Eltham
+Woolwich
+Jesson

 Early in 1922, Nesbit was confronted with the harsh reality that her income from writing was dwindling.
 Although she sought other sources of income, even selling vegetables, eggs and flowers to her neighbours, she was unable to generate enough revenue to keep her family and maintain Well Hall, her sprawling rented home in Eltham.
 She had grown disillusioned with the encroaching suburbs too.
 In _Wings and the Child_, her non-fiction manual for a happy childhood, she described how the wild and lovely spot she had moved to as the last century was ending had changed over time:
 <br><br>